-However, I think we can still say a “song is anointed” when it has been visited by God, simply because we as the children of God have boldly come before His throne into His presence by trusting-relying-faith in Jesus, not our own “might and power.”
-We didn’t put trusting-relying-faith in our own work to produce the song, but put our trusting-relying-faith in the Lord’s Spirit to produce it.
-We have put our trusting-relying-faith on the logos gospel message of The Truth that gives us this childlike, trusting, bold, confident approach to Father God.
-And we welcome what God creates as good; we receive it with thanksgiving because we know the Lord created it, not us.
-He only used us!
-Now what is made is consecrated, dedicated, and made holy to the Lord, and that defines it as “anointed.”
+However, I think we can still say a “song is anointed” when it has been created “by-the-means-of God’s Spirit,” simply because we as the children of God have boldly come before His throne into His presence by trusting-relying-faith in Jesus, not by own “might and power” FOR God.
+We didn’t put trusting-relying-faith in our own work to produce the song, but put our trusting-relying-faith in the Lord’s Spirit to produce it, so it’s a Spirit-kind-of song.
+We have put our trusting-relying-faith in the logos message of The Truth, who is Jesus, that gives us this childlike, trusting, bold, confident approach to Father God.
+And we trust that God creates the song as kalos ‘good’ and we ‘actively grab hold of it for ourselves’ with thanksgiving because we know the Lord created it, even though He used us to do it!
+NOW what is made is thus consecrated, dedicated, sanctified, and made holy unto the Lord, and that defines it as “anointed.”
+What you think?

-But if we are still under the Torah Law of conditional-favor and thus not in trusting-relying-faith, we “cannot please God” (a) because “whatever does not proceed from trusting-relying-faith is sin” (b).
-Then we are still in our own “might and power” flesh, having trusting-relying-faith in ourselves instead of God.
-Then the product will just be ours, and thus not consecrated, dedicated, or made holy to the Lord, and so it is not God’s property and therefore not “anointed.” <Notes> a) Hebrews 11:6, b) Romans 14:23.
+But if we are still under the Torah Law of conditional-favor and thus not in The Trusting-Relying-Faith, we simply “cannot please God” (a) because “whatever does not proceed from trusting-relying-faith is sin” – a missing of God’s target (b).
+Then we are still in our own “might and power” flesh, and are having trusting-relying-faith in ourselves instead of God.
+Then the product will just be our possession, and thus NOT consecrated, dedicated, sanctified, or made holy unto the Lord, and thus NOT God’s property and thus NOT “anointed.” <Notes> a) Hebrews 11:6, b) Romans 14:23.